 |LSAT||25th %ile||Median||75th %ile|

-For those who aren’t familiar with admissions, I’ll tell you: this is extremely, extremely bad.
-Cooley was making a surprising good faith effort to keep their numbers from falling through the floor, but now they’ve apparently, as one legal blogger put it, “abandoned all pretense of maintaining sound admission policies.”
+For those who aren’t familiar with law school admissions, I’ll tell you: this is extremely, extremely bad.
+Cooley was making a surprising good faith effort to keep their numbers from falling through the floor, but now they have, as one legal blogger put it, “abandoned all pretense of maintaining sound admission policies.”
 It might be more accurate to say that they’ve abandoned the pretense of having any standards whatsoever.

 The 25th percentile at Cooley is now a shocking 138.
 Ninety percent of LSAT takers perform better on the test.
 Given that even very low ranked schools generally try to take only students that perform better than average (about a 152), you can see how Cooley has committed themselves to scraping the very bottom of the applicant pool.